payingattention/linkjs/README.md

 (resources) a process could view, users could manipulate the flow of data through their tools.

 Interestingly, RESTful API end-points are comparible to Plan9's resources, and should be able to follow a similar set of concepts built over HTTP (instead of 9P).
-While browsers already provide well-established toolsets for accessing the peripherals of the local machine, it remains difficult to coordinate a user's web services without a common computing environment.
-Often, services must provide explicit tools to communicate with each other-- gaining privileged credentials in the process-- or remain walled from one another.
+While browsers already handle local peripherals well, it remains difficult to coordinate a user's web services.
+Often, the services must provide vendor-specific tools to communicate with each other-- gaining privileged credentials in the process-- or remain walled from one another.
 Moreover, due to the history of the web, most services are heavily tied into their provider's interfaces, removing choice from the user and leading to a lot of repeated work.
-With modern browsers, it should now be possible to to separate interfaces into contained Javascript tools which complete single tasks, similar to how traditional computing environments operate, and provide the services as read-and-writable "files" in a proxying namespace.
+With modern browsers, it should now be possible to to separate interfaces into contained Javascript tools which complete single tasks and provide the services as read-and-writable "files" in a proxying namespace.

 ## Project Goals